 Item Name ltem No. Name Type of Interest Nature of Interest Initiation of Local Planning Policy 17 - Avon Industrial Park Design Guidelines 13.2.2 Cr R Tinetti Impartiality He is a member of the Avon Community Development Foundation (ACDF).
 Initiation of Local Planning Policy 17 - Avon Industrial Park Design Guidelines 13.2.2 Cr S Pollard Impartiality Executive Officer is known to him.
-Initiation of Scheme Amendment No 2 to Local Planning Scheme No 6 - Rezoning Location: Lot 402 East Street, Northam From "Reserve - Park and Recreation" to A "Residential R20" Zoning 13.2.3 Cr D Hughes Impartiality He has known the complainant for a number of years.
-Lot 93 Spencers Brook Road, Northam - Amendment to Planning Approval for Site Rehabilitation which includes Granite Crushing - JTB Quarry 13.2.4 Cr S Pollard Impartiality Operator and objector are known to him for many years.
+Lot 93 Spencers Brook Road, Northam - Amendment to Planning Approval for Site Rehabilitation which includes Granite Crushing - JTB Quarry 13.2.4 Cr D Hughes Impartiality He has known the submitter for a number of years.
+Lot 93 Spencers Brook Road, Northam - Amendment to Planning Approval for Site Rehabilitation which includes Granite Crushing - JTB Quarry 13.2.4 Cr S Pollard Impartiality Operator and submitter are known to him for many years.
 Rates Exemption - Lot 100 (93) Wellington Street, Northam 13.3.3 Cr R Tinetti Impartiality His business hires the facilities and services provided by the applicant from time to time.
 Rates Exemption - Lot 100 (93) Wellington Street, Northam 13.3.3 Mr J Whiteaker Impartiality He belongs to the Church of Christ although haven't attended in Northam.
 Rates Exemption - Lot 100 (93) Wellington Street, Northam 13.3.3 Cr S Pollard Impartiality Local Church Executive members are known to him.
+Initiation of Local Planning Policy 17 - Avon Industrial Park Design Guidelines 13.2.2 Cr R Tinetti Financial Since his previous declaration of impartiality dated 11 th Feb 2015 he has since been advised that he has been appointed by Cabinet as a member of the Avon industrial Park Advisory Board which pays a sitting fee for meetings he will attend.